10 Solar Eclipse Books for Kids

 The Day the Sun Disappeared (affiliate) by John Hamberger has a similar story line.
 The daytime animals are alarmed when it grows dark in the middle of the day.
 The night animals wake up and sleepily start “going about their regular business.”
 Then the sun re-emerges from the eclipse and the day animals celebrate its return, while the night animals return to their “cozy beds.”

 The Big Eclipse (affiliate) by Nancy Coffelt is informative and fun.
 A hippo reporter, with an owl “eye in the sky” follow the total solar eclipse on August 21, 2017.
 Sidebars explain further, on topics such as eye safety, eclipses in mythology, and of course the astronomical facts.
 My kids were eager to read through this book with me.
-(Disclosure: I requested and gratefully received a e-review copy from the publisher.)
+(Disclosure: I requested and gratefully received a digital review copy from the publisher.)

 Sun & Moon: A Giant Love Story (affiliate) by Lisa Desimini.
 A boy-giant and a girl-giant live on opposite sides of the earth.
 The girl follows the moon around the nighttime side the earth.
 She’s lonely without any friends her size.
 The boy follows the sun because he’s afraid of the dark.
 You see where this is going.… An eclipse comes.
 The children meet and realize they’re “giants on the same planet.”
 The vivid, surrealistic illustrations drew my daughter into this book.